PeppyDays/learn-rust-with-tests/src/rust_fundamentals/maps.md

 ### Write Enough Code to Make It Pass

-We can see that the compiler error happens because we don't have the `update` method in our `Dictionary` struct.
-The implementation of `update` method is similar to `add` method, so let's do this fast.
+The compiler error occurs because we don't have the `update` method.
+The implementation is similar to the `add` method:

 ```rust,ignore
 impl Dictionary {